sciZer0/7/v/README.md

 From day one, the Vote blockchain leverages the most advanced of cutting edge blockchain technologies.

-As an element of a Creator Donation Culture, we establish a new fete day — Creator Thanksgiving Day — on December 30th where people around the world might give their credits (thanks) to the most useful in-their-opinion creators of ideas and code through direct donations of tokens — including through buying NFTs of the creators.
+As an element of Creator Thanksgiving Culture, we establish a new fete day — Creator Thanksgiving Day — on December 30th where people around the world might give their credits (thanks) to the most useful in-their-opinion creators of ideas and code through direct donations in tokens — including through buying NFTs of the creators.

 <i>
 Eventually, there might probably be people who are searching for the creators eligible for donations, making the lists.